Montessori education: History

-Following her medical training, Maria Montessori began developing her educational philosophy and methods in 1897, attending courses in pedagogy at the University of Rome and learning educational theory.
+Maria Montessori initially resisted a career in teaching, one of only a few professions open to women in that time period.
+She became one of the first women to become a medical doctor in Italy in the 19th century, and specialized in psychiatry and pediatrics.
+Maria Montessori began developing her educational philosophy and methods in 1897, attending courses in pedagogy at the University of Rome and learning educational theory.
 While visiting Rome's mental asylums during her schooling with a teacher, Montessori observed that confined children were in need of more stimulation from their environment.
-In 1907, she opened her first classroom, the Casa dei Bambini, or Children's House, in a tenement building in Rome.
+In 1907, she opened her first classroom, the Casa dei Bambini, or Children's House, in a tenement building in the San Lorenzo district of Rome.
 From the beginning, Montessori based her work on her observations of children and experimentation with the environment, materials, and lessons available to them.
-She frequently referred to her work as "scientific pedagogy".
+The Children's House was established to serve underprivileged children who many thought were unable to learn.
+She frequently referred to her work as "scientific pedagogy."

 In 1901, Maria Montessori met the prominent education reformers Alice and Leopoldo Franchetti.
 Maria Montessori was invited to hold her first course for teachers and to set up a "Casa dei Bambini" at Villa Montesca, the home of the Franchettis in Città di Castello.
 Montessori lived with the Franchettis for two years and refined her methodology together with Alice Franchetti.
 In 1909, she documented her theories in Il metodo della pedagogia scientifica (later translated into English as The Montessori Method in 1912).
-The Franchetti Barons financed the publication of the book, and the methodology had the name "Method Franchetti-Montessori".